 You notice a mole or patch of skin that has changed

 Whether it is a mole you have had your entire life or one that just appeared, it is important to see a dermatologist if you notice any changes in moles or spots.
-Any mole or spot on your skin that has changed in color, shape or size should be evaluated.
-These changes could be natural skin aging or something more serious, like skin cancer, that requires treatment or removal.
-Always seek medical attention as soon as possible in these cases, as early detection is crucial to successful treatment.
+Any mole or spot on your skin that has changed color, size or shape should be evaluated.

 You are experiencing stubborn acne that won’t go away

 Acne is the most commonly diagnosed skin condition in America and can affect anyone.
-If you have tried over-the-counter treatments for months and your acne is still bothering you, make a dermatologist appointment.
+Knowing when to see a dermatologist for acne may be confusing.
+If you have tried over-the-counter treatments for months and your acne still bothers you, make an appointment.

 A dermatologist can prescribe effective medications to treat acne.

-There are also many skin conditions that resemble acne but won’t respond to acne treatments.
-You may be suffering from a condition similar in appearance to acne such as rosacea.
+Many skin conditions resemble acne but won’t respond to acne treatments.
+You may be suffering from a condition similar in appearance to acne, such as rosacea.
+Your doctor will be able to evaluate your skin to determine the cause of the issue.

 Your skin is itchy, dry and irritated

-Many people think of dry skin as a harmless condition that you can treat at home.
+Many people consider dry skin a harmless condition you can treat at home.
 If your skin is persistently itchy, red, dry and flaky and isn’t responding to over-the-counter creams and lotions, it could be a chronic skin condition known as eczema.
-A dermatologist can diagnose and provide insight on how to manage this condition.
-Possible treatments for eczema include topical ointments, light therapy and oral medications.
-Your dermatologist can also help you determine possible eczema triggers and help you avoid flare-ups.

 You notice scaly, rough patches on your skin

-Scaly, rough, sometimes itchy and red patches on your skin could be a condition known as psoriasis – most commonly found on the scalp, elbows, knees and lower back.
+Scaly, rough, sometimes itchy and red patches on your skin could be a condition known as psoriasis.
+It is most commonly seen on the scalp, elbows, knees and lower back.
 This condition can occur when skin cells grow too quickly, leaving the body unable to shed the cells fast enough.
-This can result in thick, scaly patches on the skin.
-Psoriasis can be diagnosed by a dermatologist who can then prescribe treatments to ease discomfort.
+The cells accumulate and result in thick, scaly patches on the skin.

 You have hives or an allergic reaction that won’t go away